a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 The request data sent by the client for a `PUT` request is nearly identical to the data sent for a `POST` request, with one important difference.
 With a `PUT` request, the `name` parameter is provided in the URI instead of the body of the request.
 Because of this, we can't just re-use the `create_widget_reqparser` as-is to parse a `PUT` request.

-It turns out that the need to re-use portions of a request parser is such a common occurrence that <a href="https://flask-restplus.readthedocs.io/en/stable/parsing.html#parser-inheritance" target="_blank">Flask-RESTPlus provides methods to copy an existing parser, and then add/remove arguments</a>.
+It turns out that the need to re-use portions of a request parser is such a common occurrence that <a href="https://flask-restplus.readthedocs.io/en/stable/parsing.html#parser-inheritance" target="_blank">Flask-RESTx provides methods to copy an existing parser, and then add/remove arguments</a>.
 This is extremely useful since it obviates the need to re-write every argument and duplicate a bunch of code just to slightly tweak the behavior of a request parser.

 For example, open `src/flask_api_tutorial/api/widgets/dto.py`, add the lines below, then save the file: